 We should note that you only need to bring your loan current if you want to refinance.
 If you simply want to start paying your mortgage again, you do not need to pay the missed payments in most cases.

-The requirement to bring your mortgage current may come as a surprise to many borrowers because forbearance-related missed payments are typically structured as an extension to your current loan or as a subordinated lien that you do not need to repay until you pay off your loan.
+The requirement to pay your mortgage for several months may come as a surprise to many borrowers who want to refinance right when they resume their payments.
+On the other hand, because forbearance-related missed payments are typically structured as an extension to your current loan or as a subordinated lien, it should come as less of a surprise that you need to repay the forbearance when you refinance and pay off your original mortgage.

 Use ourMORTGAGE REFINANCE CALCULATORto determine how much money you can save by refinancing and how quickly you can recover your closing costs